Byongho96/TIL/JavaScript/03_JavaScript_Asynchronous.md

 **Synchornous**
 * Do things in order
 * Wait for the response to a request.

 **ASynchornous**
 * Process in parallel
 * Don't Wait for the response -> Better user experience

 ### 1.1.
 Asynchronous JavaScript
-JavaScript is a single-thread language, but it can handle asynchronously.
+JavaScript is a single-thread language, but it can handle things asynchronously.
 ```javascript
 function slowRequest(callBack) {
   console.log('1.
 A long time process started')